How To Check Your Graphics Card in Windows 10

-Once you hit the download button, you’ll be brought to a downloads page asking you to select a server for download.
+Once you hit the download button, you’ll be brought to a download page asking you to select a server for download.
 If you’re US-based, either United States server will work for you; otherwise, select the server closest to your home country for the fastest download speeds available.
-When the download (which weighs in at under 5mb of storage) is complete and you’ve opened your download, you’ll see a popup notification asking you to install GPU-Z. Installation isn’t necessary to use the application; all it does is add a link to the application onto your desktop and startup menu.
-You can select yes, no, or not-now—the system app will still function the same no matter what.

 Upon first glance, this app has a ton of information that you might not know what to do with.
 If you’re new to graphics cards and computer architecture, a lot of the words and phrases here might need some bit of explaining.
 Truth be told, for 98 percent of readers, you won’t need to know most of the information here.
 Instead, here’s what you will find interesting shown through GPU-Z:

-- The Lookup button: Next to your graphics card’s name at the top of the window, you’ll see a “Lookup” button.
-Clicking this will launch your browser to load a page on your specific graphics card, along with an image of the device, dates released, and tons of other information.
+- The Lookup button: Clicking this will launch your browser to load a page on your specific graphics card, along with an image of the device, dates released, and tons of other information.
 Much of this is shown within GPU-Z, but if you need to send or share your graphics card info with someone, TechPowerUp’s database of graphics cards is reliable, easy-to-share information.

-- Name: This will display the generic name of your graphics card (in the screenshot below, it displays an Nvidia GeForce GTX 970, a generation-old graphics card).
-This won’t display the make of your graphics card, however (this is known as a subvendor within GPU-Z).
+- Name: This will display the generic name of your graphics card (in the screenshot below, it displays an Nvidia GeForce GTX 970).
+However, this won’t display the make of your graphics card (this is known as a sub-vendor within GPU-Z).

-- Technology: This shows the size and structure of your GPU, measured in nm (nanometer).
-The smaller the chip, the less heat outputs from the GPU.
+- Technology: This shows the size and structure of your GPU, measured in nm (nanometers).
+The smaller the chip, the less heat generated by the GPU.

 - Release date: The original release date of your specific graphics card.